pinskylab/pinskylab_methods/cookbook.md

   - Make a copy of your new files/versions and put the copy in a different folder, like your Desktop.

-  - on the command line, type `git reset --hard origin/master`
+  - on the command line, type `git reset --soft origin/master` or `git reset --mixed` or `git reset --hard` depending on how nuclear you need to go with your reset, “hard” will delete the most information.

       - replace master with whatever branch you are working on if it is not the master.